Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance: System Evaluation

 \subsection{ROS Prototyping and Gazebo Simulation}

 The digital twin of CavePI is developed using ROS and simulated within Gazebo’s underwater environment to evaluate its line-tracking performance; see Fig.~\ref{fig:gazebo}.
 As a simplified representation of the physical platform, it enables extensive pre-deployment testing of mission-critical functionalities.
-While the actual CavePI is positively buoyant -- automatically resurfacing in the absence of control signals -- the digital twin is designed to be neutrally buoyant to minimize continuous depth-control inputs.
+The digital twin is designed to be positively buoyant, consistent with the actual CavePI, and receives depth-control inputs to maintain a certain depth.
 Simulating the digital twin under realistic underwater conditions allows for detailed analysis of hydrostatic and hydrodynamic forces, informing component placement for stable buoyancy and achieving near-zero roll and pitch angles when stationary.
 A complete sensor suite is integrated to confirm optimal camera placement, particularly for the downward-facing camera essential for caveline detection.
 Additionally, it incorporates a PID controller to simulate CavePI’s line-tracking functionality, serving as a platform for preliminary control algorithm design and validation.
 Nevertheless, final controller tuning is performed on the physical system through experimental trials due to factors such as nonlinear drag forces, caveline detection dependencies, and design parameter variations between the CAD model and the actual hardware, which cannot be replicated in simulation.
+We also developed a VR interface for live interactive simulations and immersive experiments.
+In this interface, users wear a head-mounted display (HMD) to engage in an immersive virtual mission experience; they experience an egocentric view (\ie, robot's perspective) as well as an external global perspective in real-time while the DT model of the robot conducts a mission.
+Additionally, they can switch from autonomous mode to teleoperation mode and directly control the CavePI in different virtual worlds; see Fig.~\ref{fig:vr}.